What We Can Learn From the Exquisite History and Ornate Aesthetic of Gothic Architecture

 When most people think of Gothic architecture, Notre Dame is the first church that comes to mind.
 From its enormous rose windows to its flying buttresses and gargoyles, the cathedral exemplifies the Gothic style at its finest.
 Construction on the church began in 1163 and its plans were influenced by the revolutionary new architecture seen in Saint-Denis.

 It was mostly completed by 1260 after flying buttresses were added to support the weight of the roof.
 Renovations and reconstruction have continued throughout the history of the church, which is one of Paris' most visited sites.
 An unfortunate fire in 2019 destroyed the spire and much of the roof.
 Reconstruction is ongoing with the building now having been secured.
-Officials have promised that the building will be fully restored in time for the 2024 Paris Olympics.
+Officials announced that the church is set to reopen to the public on December 8, 2024.
+The restoration period is scheduled to end on June 8, 2025, enabling the church to be fully prepared in time for the Feast of Pentecost.

 Chartres Cathedral